dtm2451/dittoSeq/README.md

 ## Color blindness friendliness:

 The default colors of this package are meant to be color blind friendly.
 To make it so, I used the suggested colors from this source: [Wong B, "Points of view: Color blindness."
-Nature Methods, 2011.](https://www.nature.com/articles/nmeth.1618)  Darker and lighter versions of these same colors were then appended to make it a 24 color vector.
-All plotting functions use these colors, stored in `MYcolors`, by default.
-Also included is a `Simulate()` function that allows you to see what your function might look like to a colorblind individual.
+Nature Methods, 2011](https://www.nature.com/articles/nmeth.1618) and adapted them slightly by appending darker and lighter versions to create a 24 color vector.
+All plotting functions use these colors, stored in `dittoColors()`, by default.
+Also included is a Simulate() function that allows you to see what your function might look like to a colorblind individual.
 For more info on that, see my [Colorblindness Compatibility Page](ColorblindCompatibility)

 ## To install: